marian-code/wikipedia-music-tags/code_changelog.md

 # Change Log

+### 29.8.2019
+- bug fix, preload would reinit parser attributes and gui would display nothing
+- started migration to mutagen [mutagen](https://mutagen.readthedocs.io/en/latest/index.html)
+  tagging library, basic functionality is implemented.
+  This will allow to ditch complicated taglib dependency that needs compiling and allow saving album art.
+But mutagen is more difficult to use as it doesn't provide the same high level of abstraction.
+This will need to be implemented, along with some tagging restructuring
+- taglib version of the code now enters deprecation phase
+- whole codebase will migrate to python 3.7 namely lyricfinder module, old multiprocessing lyrics search will from now on get only bug fixes and will not be further developed

+### 7.7.2019
+- finally timeout is implemented on wiki search
+- moved wiki search and soup cooking to separate thread

 ### 6.7.2019
 - lyrics module now supports python 3.6 (multiprocessing) and 3.7 (asyncio), asyncio support is experimental for now.